By Pastor Ted N.C. Wilson

 The sense of unity emanating from the Godhead is overwhelming.
-God, the Father, God, the Son, and God, the Holy Spirit, are always in unity and accomplish their work together without any difference of opinion — they are One.
-They were in unity at creation (Genesis 1:26); at Christ’s baptism (Matthew 3:16-17); at the Mount of Transfiguration (Matthew 17:5); at the cross (Matthew 27:50-54); and on and on.
+God, the Father, God, the Son, and God, the Holy Spirit, are always in unity and accomplish their work together without any difference of opinion—-they are One.
+They were in unity at creation (Gen. 1:26); at Christ’s baptism (Matt.
+3:16-17); at the Mount of Transfiguration (Matt.
+17:5); at the cross (Matt.
+27:50-54); and on and on.
 The three persons of the Godhead are always in unity on all decisions they make.

-That is why God intends for His church to be in harmony with His will and directions.
-Psalm 133 shares this hope for God’s people: “Behold how good and how pleasant it is for brethren to dwell together in unity!
-It is like the precious oil upon the head, running down on the beard.
-The beard of Aaron, running down on the edge of his garments.
-It is like the dew of Hermon, descending upon the mountains of Zion; for there the Lord commanded the blessing — life forevermore.”
+This is why God intends for His church to be in harmony with His will and directions.
+Psalm 133 shares this hope for God’s people: “Behold how good and how pleasant it is for brethren to dwell together in unity! . . .
+It is like the dew of Hermon, descending upon the mountains of Zion; for there the Lord commanded the blessing—life forevermore.”

-Obviously, God speaking through David expressed His enormous desire that God’s people be in unity.
+God, speaking through David, expressed His enormous desire that God’s people be in unity.
 This unity was not some symbolic manifestation of “togetherness” but rather a truly merging of purpose, mission, and duty which comes only from focusing on God’s will.
 Whenever we depart from this formula, our “unity” will be incomplete and will become disunity.

-God’s Holy Word in II Corinthians 13:11 reminds us, “Become complete.
-Be of good comfort, be of one mind, live in peace: and the God of love and peace will be with you.”
+God’s Holy Word reminds us to, “. . . become complete.
+Be of good comfort, be of one mind, live in peace: and the God of love and peace will be with you” (2 Cor.
+13:11).
 How important it is to “be of one mind.”

-This “like-mindedness” or “being in one accord” is predicated on the “lowliness of mind” and humility that is so necessary for unity, a submission to the entire church as it makes decisions.
-Of course, that humility can only come about when we accept Christ’s spirit in us fulfilling the injunction of Philippians 2:5 which urges us, “Let this mind be in you which was also in Christ Jesus.”
+This “like-mindedness” or “being in one accord” is predicated on the “lowliness of mind” and humility that is so necessary for unity—a submission to the entire church as it makes decisions.
+Of course, that humility can only come about when we accept Christ’s spirit in us fulfilling the injunction of Philippians 2:5, “Let this mind be in you which was also in Christ Jesus.”